mattstyles/grunt-banner/README.md

 grunt.loadNpmTasks('grunt-banner');
 ```

-Or if you are using [matchdep](https://github.com/tkellen/node-matchdep) it will be included along with other `grunt-*` tasks by using this line of JS:
+Or if you are using [matchdep](https://github.com/tkellen/node-matchdep) it will be included along with other `grunt-*` tasks by using this line of JavaScript:

 ```js
 require('matchdep').filterDev('grunt-*').forEach(grunt.loadNpmTasks);